Probing electromagnetic-gravitational wave emission coincidence in type I binary-driven hypernova family of long GRBs at very-high redshift: Conclusion

-Indeed, a fantastic opportunity opens up for new missions, such as THESEUS \citep{2018AdSpR..62..191A,2021ExA....52..183A}, with wide field-of-view soft X-ray instruments designed to simultaneously observe the GRB X-ray and gamma-ray emissions from $0.3$~keV to $10$~MeV since the moment of the GRB trigger and without any time delay.
-This would represent the opportunity to observe the gravitational wave emission synchronized to the evolution of the JTE observed by the X-ray emission.
+Indeed, a great opportunity exists for new missions with wide field-of-view soft X-ray instruments designed to simultaneously observe the GRB X-ray and gamma-ray emissions from $0.3$~keV to $10$~MeV from the moment of the GRB trigger without any time delay, such as, e.g., THESEUS \citep{2018AdSpR..62..191A,2021ExA....52..183A} and HERMES \citep{2019NIMPA.936..199F,2020SPIE11444E..1RF}.

-\acknowledgments We are grateful to B. Cenko and J. Kennea for their important clarifications on the timing of the Swift automatic slew system.
-We are also grateful for the fruitful discussions with Y. Aimuratov, L. Amati, L. M. Becerra, C. Cherubini, and N. Sahakyan, which have led to these new results.
+\acknowledgments We express our gratitude to an anonymous referee whose suggestions greatly improved the presentation of our results.
+We are grateful to B. Cenko and J. Kennea for their important clarifications on the timing of the Swift automatic slew system.
+We also thank Y. Aimuratov, L. Amati, L. M. Becerra, C. Cherubini, M. Karlica, P. Madau, and N. Sahakyan for the fruitful discussions leading to these new results.